priprii/FFXIVPyon/README.md

 > [!NOTE]
 > This addon is in active development, there is currently minimal documentation but feel free to contact me on Discord (id: Primu) if you need help with anything.
-> I will soon create demonstration videos for the various features of this addon when I'm done implementing 2.X changes.
+> I will soon create demonstration videos for the various features of this addon.

 ## Features